Universality for Random Matrices: Main Results

 \end{theorem}

-Since the compactly supported elements of \(C_b(\mathbb{R}^m)=C(\mathbb{R}^m) \cap \{f:\mathbb{R}^m \to \mathbb{R}, ||f||_{\infty}<\infty\},\) a metric space equipped with the \(L^{\infty}\) norm, are dense in it, Theorem~\ref{th55} restricts the sizes of the domains of the functions underlying the distance \(d_n.\) Despite this condition being likely suboptimal, it already renders nontrivial results: by the law of large numbers, \(\nu_{n,p}\) concentrates around the boundary of the ball centered at the origin of radius \(\sqrt{m},\) suggesting most functions of interest in \(C(\mathbb{R}^n)\) with compact support are captured by Theorem~\ref{th55}.
+Since the compactly supported elements of \(C(\mathbb{R}^m),\) a metric space equipped with the \(L^{\infty}\) norm, are dense in it, Theorem~\ref{th55} restricts the sizes of the domains of the functions underlying the pseudo-distance \(d_{n,p},\) from arbitrary compact sets to balls centered at the origin of radius at most \(c_2\sqrt{mp}.\) Despite this condition being likely suboptimal, it already renders nontrivial results: by the law of large numbers, \(\nu_{n,p}\) concentrates around the boundary of the ball centered at the origin of radius \(\Theta(\sqrt{m}),\) suggesting most functions of interest in \(C(\mathbb{R}^n)\) with compact support are captured by Theorem~\ref{th55}.
 A consequence of this result is stated next.

-\begin{corollary} Under the assumptions in Theorem~\ref{th4}, there exists \(c_3>0\) such that for any \((f_l)_{l \in \mathbb{N}} \subset C(\mathbb{R}^m)\) with \(\lim_{l \to \infty}{||f-f_l||_{\infty}}=0,\) \(||f||_{\infty} \leq 1,f_l \geq 0\) for \(l \in \mathbb{N},\) and \(p \geq \frac{16}{c^2_2},\)
+\begin{corollary} Under the assumptions in Theorem~\ref{th4}, there exists \(c_3>0\) such that for any \((f_l)_{l \in \mathbb{N}} \subset C(\mathbb{R}^m)\) with \(\lim_{l \to \infty}{||f-f_l||_{\infty}}=0,\) \(f_l \geq 0\) for \(l \in \mathbb{N},\) and \(p \geq \frac{16}{c^2_2},\)

 \end{corollary}